-Philadelphia, PA (SportsNetwork.com) - The Miami Heat got back to their winning ways with a 101-86 victory over the Philadelphia 76ers on Friday.
+Philadelphia, PA (SportsNetwork.com) - Chris Bosh scored 30 points with eight rebounds to lead the Miami Heat to a 114-96 win over the Philadelphia 76ers on Saturday.

 Mario Chalmers came off the bench to score 20 points, Luol Deng and Shawne Williams added 15 points each, and Dwyane Wade scored nine points with 10 assists for Miami, which has won nine of its last 10 in Philadelphia.